 Most people recover on their own after this type of infection, but they could be ill for months.
 Some, especially those with liver disease and people over the age of 60, could suffer liver failure.

-Anyone who hasn’t been exposed to the virus should think about getting a vaccination against the virus.
+Anyone who hasn’t been exposed to the virus should think about getting a vaccination against the virus; you can get one at any doctor’s office.
 Regular hand washing can also help prevent the spread of the disease.
 Those who are sick should stay home and never prepare or serve food to others because the virus is so contagious.